Defending Water in the Skagit River Basin

 “While the [Anacortes] petition application references the construction of [Tethys Enterprises, Inc.] beverage bottling plant, this specific project, or another, and their potential impacts or merits are not within the scope of the County’s review.”

 Thus, citizens are forced to object to an urban growth area (UGA) petition that would eventually allow Anacortes to rezone the 11.15 acres to light manufacturing next to Turners Bay Salmon Pocket Estuary, because any manufacturing—especially North America’s largest bottling plant operation—could pollute the lagoon.

 In the Anacortes American of Dec.
-5, 2012, Tethys CEO Steve Winter stated, “We definitely plan to use the property [11.15 acres] in the UGA expansion.
+5, 2012, Tethys CEO Steve Winter stated, “We definitely plan to use the property in the UGA expansion.
 It could be used for anything.
-It could be used for rail transportation staging or it could be used for the [one-million-square-foot] building.”
+It could be used for rail transportation staging or it could be used for the [one million square foot] building.”

-How would storm water runoff from a one-million-square-foot building and train and truck oil drippings be managed away from the close-by estuary?
+An old rail-right-of-way would need rebuilding and is located at the intersection of Reservation Road and Stevenson Road.
+Its clearing has grown over, but the yellow hydrant marks the spot.
+How would storm water runoff and train and truck oil drippings be managed away from the close-by estuary?

 GROWTH MANAGEMENT ACT STEERING COMMITTEE

-The Growth Management Act Steering Committee is comprised of representation, including tribal communities, as follows:
+The Growth Management Act Steering Committee is comprised of representation as follows: